projectdiscovery/nuclei-templates-ai/README.md

 # AI-Generated Nuclei Templates 👾

-> This project is an implementation of our vision detailed in [The Future of Nuclei Templates with AI Automation](https://blog.projectdiscovery.io/future-of-nuclei-templates-with-ai-automation/)
+> This project is an implementation of our vision detailed in [From CVE to Template: The Future of Automating Nuclei Templates with AI](https://blog.projectdiscovery.io/future-of-automating-nuclei-templates-with-ai/)

 This repository demonstrates the power of AI in automating security template generation for vulnerability detection.
 Using ProjectDiscoveryAI API, we automatically generate Nuclei templates for newly disclosed CVEs and existing vulnerabilities.